How it works

 Rust binary syncs on session end — The

-vibestatsbinary is invoked via Stop and SessionStart hooks in~/.claude/settings.json.
-It reads the JSONL files and pushes per-machine daily JSON to your privatevibestats-dataGitHub repository. -
+vibestatsbinary is invoked via Stop and SessionStart hooks.
+It reads all supported harnesses and pushes per-machine daily JSON to your privatevibestats-dataGitHub repository. -

 GitHub Actions aggregates daily — A scheduled cron workflow in